JackDinn/tbtray/README.md

 ### ***sudo pacman -S wmctrl xdotool python-beautifulsoup4 qt5-multimedia***

-If you are unsure use these 2 commands in your terminal (TBtray will do the rest):-
+If you are unsure how to install use these 3 commands in your terminal:-

+    >sudo pacman -S wmctrl xdotool python-beautifulsoup4 qt5-multimedia ...
     >git clone https://github.com/JackDinn/tbtray.git
     ...
     >tbtray/tbtray.py